 No, this is not always the case; however, a lot of white cats with blue eyes are.
-The gene responsible for the white coat is dominant symbolised with a W (for white, obviously).
+The gene responsible for the deafness in white cats is dominant and symbolised by the letter W (for white, obviously).
 This gene masks the effect of all other colour genes so a cat may be genetically black or red, but the white masks those colours.

 - WW (homozygous) will produce a white cat

 - Ww (heterozygous) will produce a white cat

 - ww will produce a non-white cat

 The eyes of a white cat may be blue, non-blue (usually copper or gold) or odd (one of each).
 Blue-eyed cats are more often deaf than white cats with other coloured eyes.
 This occurs during fetal development, after conception, the embryo splits into three primitive germ layers:

 - Endoderm – The innermost layer of cells which form the respiratory tract (except nose), digestive tract, bladder, and urethra.

 - Mesoderm – The middle layer of cells which form the connective tissue, bone, cartilage, muscle, blood, blood vessels, kidneys, peritoneum, gonads.

 - Ectoderm – The outermost layer of cells which form the claws, hair, pigment cells, nervous system, eyes, and ears.

 As you can see, the ectoderm forms the pigment cells and the eyes and ears.
 It seems in blue-eyed, white cats; there is a developmental fault in the ectoderm which results in deafness.